The Berkeley Architectural Heritage Association

 drives," that were connected to town centers.

-It was Duncan McDuffie, the young, capable real estate developer,
+It was Duncan McDuffie, the young, capable real estate developer, who, in

 partnership with Joseph J. Mason (Mason-McDuffie Co., 1905-1998), had the